 Banoka Bush Camp

-Named after the Banoka people or river Bushmen, who first settled in the Okavango Delta, Banoka Bush Camp is one of Botswana's newer safari camps, having opened in late 2010.
-Situated in a former hunting concession and overlooking a lagoon connected to the Khwai River, Banoka lies in the Khwai Community Concession, close to the northern border of Moremi Game Reserve.
+Named after the Banoka people or river Bushmen, who first settled in the Okavango Delta, Banoka Bush Camp is situated in a former hunting concession, now part of the Khwai Community Concession.
+The camp overlooks a lagoon connected to the Khwai River, close to the northern border of Moremi Game Reserve. ***STOP PRESS*** In October 2016, we learned that Banoka Bush Camp has been taken over by new management and is currently closed.
+We are awaiting news on its re-opening.

 Our view of Banoka Bush Camp